astrada/bs-react-fela/README.md

 Run:

-    yarn add --dev bs-react-fela
+    yarn add --dev @astrada/bs-react-fela

 to add the library to your project dependencies.
-And add `bs-react-fela` to `dependencies` node of your `bsconfig.json`.
+And add `@astrada/bs-react-fela` to `dependencies` node of your `bsconfig.json`.